-In accordance with Education Code section 47604, each Rocketship school shall be operated by Rocketship Education, a California non-profit public benefit corporation pursuant to California law.
+In accordance with Education Code Section 47604, Rocketship is a California non-profit public benefit corporation pursuant to California law and shall be operated by Rocketship Education, a California non-profit public benefit 501(c)(3) corporation.

-Each Rocketship school will be governed by the Rocketship Education Board of Directors pursuant to its corporate bylaws as adopted, and as subsequently amended from time to time, which shall be consistent with this charter.
-Please see the Articles of Incorporation, Bylaws and Conflicts Code RSED in Appendix X.
+Rocketship is governed by the Rocketship Education Board of Directors pursuant to its corporate bylaws as adopted, and as subsequently amended from time to time, which shall be consistent with this charter.
+Please see the Articles of Incorporation, Bylaws and Conflicts Code for Rocketship in Appendix W.

-RSED will operate autonomously from SCCOE, with the exception of the supervisory oversight as required by statute and other contracted services.
-Pursuant to California Education Code Section 47604(c), SCCOE shall not be liable for the debts and obligations of RSED, operated as a California non-profit benefit corporation, or for claims arising from the performance of acts, errors, or omissions by the charter school as long as the District has complied with all oversight responsibilities required by law.
-All staff are employees of RSED.
+Rocketship will operate autonomously from FMSD, with the exception of the supervisory oversight as required by statute and other contracted services.
+Pursuant to California Education Code Section 47604(c), FMSD shall not be liable for the debts and obligations of each school, operated as a California non-profit benefit corporation, or for claims arising from the performance of acts, errors, or omissions by the charter school as long as it has complied with all oversight responsibilities required by law.
+All staff are employees of the Rocketship school.